LukeShortCloud/rootpages/src/linux.rst

 operating systems that use the Linux kernel.
 [1] In the context of this Root Pages guide, the focus is on the actual kernel.

+Each kernel new kernel in development normally goes through 7 to 9 weeks of release candidates before it is marked as stable.
+[12] At some point after the Linux git repository has added more than 2 million git objects, the major version number is increased.
+[13] The latest kernels can be found `here <https://www.kernel.org/>`__.

+The types of Linux kernel releases include:

+-  mainline = The latest development release that is working towards a stable release.
+-  stable = The current stable release.
+-  longterm = Long-term supported kernels are older versions that primarily only recieve bug fixes.
+-  linux-next = Daily unstable development releases from the "master" git branch.

 System Calls
 ------------